The International Human Rights Framework on the Right of Peaceful Assembly

 All force used by police and other law enforcement agencies must be necessary for a legitimate law enforcement purpose and proportionate to that purpose.

 Guidelines on police use of force in Ireland have not generally been made public.
 The exception is with respect to the use of incapacitant sprays by the Gardai.
-Concerning use during assemblies or in crowded areas, the policy states as follows:
+Concerning use during assemblies or in crowded areas, the policy stipulates as follows:

 Use of an Incapacitant Spray at a public order event may have a profound impact on crowd dynamics with obvious implications for public safety and public order.
 The spraying of incapacitants in these circumstances may lead to cross contamination causing panic.
 Similarly, the use of Incapacitant Spray in crowded public areas may cause significant cross contamination and another use of force option may be more appropriate.
 The decision to use Incapacitant Spray against a person in these circumstances must be capable of subsequent justification.